juniordiscart/ImpossibleOdds-Toolkit/README.md

 * Custom logging tool for which logging levels can be enabled/disabled.
 * Clear out delegates of specific objects in a single line of code.
 * Invoke actions with a null-check in a single line of code.
+* Useful list extensions to write more concise code.
 * Decorate enum values with a display name or translation key.
 * Automatic script execution ordering based on execution dependencies between scripts.
 * Object and string extensions to throw or log an error when null.